HTML50/dict/README.md

 PS:

-Chrome on Windows OS can not install srx directly, while Linix can.
+Chrome on Windows OS can not install srx directly, while Linux can.